mattrips/scratchPad/Protocol Conformance v2.md

 ## 1.5 Set of Protocol Witnesses

-Given a declaration that a type conforms to a protocol, the protocol witness set is the set consisting of the protocol witness for each declared requirement of the protocol.
-[A protocol witness set also is referred to as a protocol conformance.
-I am suggesting this term to avoid ambiguity between that usage of the term protocol conformance and similar usage of the term to refer to the more general notion that a type is declared to conform to a protocol or that a type has implementations capable of conforming to a protocol.
-I also am suggesting that the termprotocol witness set presents a much better conceptual picture of what the conformance actually is.]
+Given a declaration that a type conforms to a protocol, the protocol witness for the conformance is the set consisting of the protocol witness for each declared requirement of the protocol.
+Inherited requirements of a protocol are irrelevant to determination of a protocol witness set.

-  * There is only one protocol witness set for a protocol conformance declaration.
+There is only one protocol witness set for a protocol conformance declaration.
 Such set is immutable, and is not subject to replacement.

-  * If a protocol has no declared requirements, the protocol witness set for conformances to the protocol is empty.
+If a protocol has no declared requirements, the protocol witness set for conformances to the protocol is empty.
-  * Inherited requirements of a protocol are irrelevant to determination of a protocol witness set.

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-AnJ1xuIiwiaGlzdG9yeSI6Wy03NTExMzg3MzksLTEzOTc0OTg5
+AnJ1xuIiwiaGlzdG9yeSI6Wy0xODQ5OTUyMzcsLTEzOTc0OTg5
 NDcsLTUxODQ5MzkxMF19
 -->